MorenoLaQuatra/mlq.github.io/_teaching/deep_nlp.md

 ---

 This is a master-level course for student in "Data Science and Engineering" specialization.
 I'm involved as teaching assistant both for in-class and Lab practices.
-An unextensive list of the topic is reported below:
+An unextensive list of the topics of the course is reported below:

 * Text processing
 * Word- and Sentence-level embeddings
 * Deep learning architectures (Elmo, BERT and beyond)
 * Details of NLP tasks (Machine Translation, Sentiment Analysis, Text Summarization, IR, Chatbots)

-The final exam will *also* include a final project.
+The final exam will *also* include a final code-based project.